Living Sweet Moments

 Soft, chewy and delicious, this easy to make pecan praline fudge recipe will melt in your mouth.
 The perfect gluten-free no bake dessert for any occasion.

 Imagine 2 layers of white chocolate fudge sandwiched together in between a sweet soft center.
-A bite of this would definitely make you close your eyes and savor the moment.
+A bite of this would make you close your eyes and savor the moment.

 Soft, chewy and delicious, this easy to make pecan praline fudge recipe will melt in your mouth.
 The perfect gluten-free no bake dessert for any occasion.

-Here’s the step by step process for this yummy White Pecan Praline Fudge Recipe
+Here’s the step-by-step process for this yummy White Pecan Praline Fudge Recipe

 Soft, chewy and delicious, this easy to make pecan praline fudge recipe will melt in your mouth.
 The perfect gluten-free no bake dessert for any occasion.

 As you can see I use 2 pots on the stove.
 One for the fudge and one for the praline.
 Everything is poured into an 8×8″ square pan lined with parchment paper for easy removal.
-I pour half of the white chocolate fudge on the bottom, pour the praline and finally, top off with the remaining white chocolate mixture.
-Let it set and then cut into squares.
+I pour half of the white chocolate fudge on the bottom, pour the praline, and finally, top off with the remaining white chocolate mixture.
+Let it set and then cut it into squares.

 pecan-praline-fudge-recipe-3

 If you want, you can add a little praline on top.
-But that’s totally optional.
+But that’s optional.
 You can also make it with milk chocolate as well.

 pecan-praline-fudge-recipe-1